HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/custom_secrets.md

 Apart from administrator credentials, there can be use cases where additional credentials, secrets, or key files are required.
 To pass them to the deployment, you can use the `configuration.webEngine.customSecrets` value to reference additional [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/){target="_blank"}.

 Secrets are both injected as environment variables and mounted as files in `/mnt/customSecrets` in a subfolder named after the referenced key.
 From there, you can reference secrets in the server configuration or in [configOverrideFiles](./configuration_changes_using_overrides.md).
-All keys and values under `customSecrets` must consist of lowercase alphanumeric characters or dashes (-), and must start and end with an alphanumeric character (for example, `my-name`, or `123-abc`). `helm install` throws one of the following errors if this criterion is not met:
+All keys and values under `customSecrets` must consist of lowercase alphanumeric characters or dashes (-), and must start and end with an alphanumeric character (for example, `my-name`, or `123-abc`). `helm install` throws one of the following errors if these requirements are not met:

 - `configuration.webEngine.customSecrets: Additional property is not allowed`
 - `configuration.webEngine.customSecrets.: Does not match pattern '^\[a-z0-9\]([-a-z0-9]*[a-z0-9])?$'`